jay-johnson/metalnetes/docs/source/index.rst

 Comparing Repo Example Files vs Yours
 -------------------------------------

 When starting a server from scratch, I like to compare notes from previous builds.
 I have uploaded the Fedora 29 server's files to help debug common initial installer-type issues.
 Let me know if you think another one should be added to help others.
-Please take a moment to compare your server's configured files after the install finishes by looking at the `fedora/etc directory <https://github.com/jay-johnson/metalnetes/tree/master/fedora/etc>`__ with directory structure and notes:
+Please take a moment to compare your server's configured files after the install finishes by looking at the `fedora/etc directory <https://github.com/jay-johnson/metalnetes/tree/master/fedora/etc>`__ with structure and notes:

 ::